vatsid/raspberrypi-telemetry-to-cloud/README.md

 This is the demo that was presented during the MakeUofT Hackathon 2020 @ University of Toronto, CA.

 ### Demo Architecture
-The demo that we will be creating is a Solace IoT SCADA Demo.
-It shows how a raspberry PI can stream data from connected sensors into Solace PubSub+ Event Brokers.
-Once the event streams are available the demo uses Node-RED flows to consume the events and display the sensor data on a real-time, dynamic dashboard.
+The demo that we will be creating is a IoT Sensor Telemetry to Cloud Demo.
+It shows how a Raspberry PI can stream data from connected sensors into Solace PubSub+ Event Brokers.
+Once the event streams are available at the event borker, the demo uses Node-RED flows to consume the events and display the sensor data on a real-time, dynamic dashboard on AWS cloud.

 ![](images/scada-architecture.png)